Low-Dimensional Gradient Helps Out-of-Distribution Detection: Experiments

 \subsection{Evaluation on CIFAR10 Benchmark}

 To further demonstrate the effectiveness of our low-dimensional gradients, we also evaluate our method on the CIFAR10 benchmark.
 The comparison results are presented in Table \ref{cifar10}.
 The hyper-parameters of baseline methods are set to the recommended values, i.e., $T=1$ for Energy, $p=0.9$ for ReAct, $\lambda=0.1$ for BATS, and $K=5$ for KNN.
 The Mahalanobis method we tested solely relies on the original distance formulation in Eq.(\ref{s3}) without incorporating any input pre-processing techniques or feature ensemble approaches.
 Thus, its performance is expected to be inferior to what has been reported in previous works where such enhancements were employed.
-Comparing all the results, our proposed gradients integrated with the KNN \cite{knn} method demonstrate superior performance, achieving the smallest FPR95 of $21.55\%$ and the highest AUROC of $96.33\%$.
+Comparing all the results, our proposed gradients integrated with the KNN \cite{knn} method demonstrate superior performance on diverse models, \textit{e.g.}, achieving the smallest FPR95 of $21.55\%$ and the highest AUROC of $96.33\%$ on ResNet18.
+Notably, the Mahalanobis method shows a terrible performance on the MobileNet-v2 model, which implies its high sensitivity to network architectures.
+In contrast, the performance of our method is consistently outstanding across different models.